css-for-js/character-creator/README.md

 This project is built with React.

 **All of the functionality has already been built.** Your job is to add the CSS.
-Some light tweaking of the JSX will be required, but only in service of styling and accessibility goals.
+You're also allowed to tweak the JSX (HTML) as-needed.
+But you shouldn't need to fuss with any advanced React stuff.

 This project uses **CSS Modules**.
 CSS modules are ultimately very similar to vanilla CSS, but the classes are applied in JS.
 Here's an example: